Maryland campaign: Dividing Lee's army

 Lee divided his army into four parts as it moved into Maryland.
-After receiving intelligence of militia activity in Chambersburg, Pennsylvania, Lee sent Maj.
+After receiving intelligence of militia activity in Chambersburg, Lee sent Maj.
 Gen. James Longstreet to Boonsboro and then to Hagerstown.
-(The intelligence overstated the threat since only 20 militiamen were in Chambersburg at the time.)
+Lee's intelligence had overstated the threat since only 20 militiamen were in Chambersburg at the time.
 Maj.
 Gen. Thomas J. "Stonewall" Jackson was ordered to seize the Union arsenal at Harpers Ferry with three separate columns.
 This left only the thinly spread cavalry of Maj.
-Gen. J.E.B.
-Stuart and the division of Maj.
+Gen. J. E. B. Stuart and the division of Maj.
 Gen. D.H.
 Hill to guard the army's rear at South Mountain.

 The specific reason Lee chose this risky strategy of splitting his army to capture Harpers Ferry is not known.
 One possibility is that he knew it commanded his supply lines through the Shenandoah Valley.
 Before he entered Maryland he had assumed that the Federal garrisons at Winchester, Martinsburg, and Harpers Ferry would be cut off and abandoned without firing a shot (and, in fact, both Winchester and Martinsburg were evacuated).
-Another possibility is that it was simply a tempting target with many vital supplies but virtually indefensible.
-McClellan requested permission from Washington to evacuate Harpers Ferry and attach its garrison to his army, but his request was refused.
+Another possibility is that it was simply a tempting target with many vital supplies but virtually indefensible, as it was dominated on all sides by higher ground.
+McClellan had requested permission from Washington to evacuate Harpers Ferry and attach its garrison to his army, but his request was refused by general-in-chief Henry Halleck.

 Reactions to invasion

 Lee's invasion was fraught with difficulties from the beginning.
-The Confederate Army's numerical strength suffered in the wake of straggling and desertion.
+The Confederate Army's numerical strength suffered due to straggling and desertion.
 Although he started from Chantilly with 55,000 men, within 10 days this number had diminished to 45,000.
-Some troops refused to cross the Potomac River because an invasion of Union territory violated their beliefs that they were fighting only to defend their states from Northern aggression.
-Countless others became ill with diarrhea after eating unripe "green corn" from the Maryland fields or fell out because their shoeless feet were bloodied on hard-surfaced Northern roads.
+Some troops refused to cross the Potomac River because an invasion of Union territory violated their beliefs that they were fighting only to defend their states from "Northern aggression".
+Countless others became ill with diarrhea after eating unripe corn from the Maryland fields or disabled because their shoeless feet were bloodied on hard-surfaced Northern roads.
 Lee ordered his commanders to deal harshly with stragglers, whom he considered cowards "who desert their comrades in peril" and were therefore "unworthy members of an army that has immortalized itself" in its recent campaigns.